YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 * -NOTRANSACTION does not accept assignment of an argument.

 * A system crash may generate many "block transaction number too large" errors.
 These errors can cause problems for BACKUP -INCREMENTAL and for transaction processing.
-Normally, the automatic increment of 1000 blocks that GT.M adds when a database is reopened averts these errors.
+Normally, the automatic increment of 1000 blocks that YottaDB adds when a database is reopened averts these errors.
 If a problem still exists after the database is reopened, users can use a value in the DSE CHANGE -FILEHEADER -CURRENT_TN= command to quickly fix "block transaction number too large number" errors.

 * By default, INTEG reports a maximum of 10 block transaction errors (-TRANSACTION=10).